SPAAM-community/AncientMetagenomeDir/assets/documentation/dates/README.md

 ## direct_dating_element

 - Whether the radiocarbon date used for the ancient metagenomics study was derived from the same element.
-Eg. the tooth used for the metagenomic analysis was also radiocarbon dated.
+E.g. the tooth used for the metagenomic analysis was also radiocarbon dated.
 - Values for the column are:
   - `TRUE`
   - `FALSE`